Language-Research-Technology/ldaca-website/content/news/posts/paradisec-panel-oct2025/index.md

 ---
-title: "Opening the Archive: Indigenous Perspectives on Archival Engagement"
+title: "Opening the archive: Indigenous perspectives on archival engagement"
 date: 2025-12-15
 draft: false
-description: "Opening the Archive: Indigenous Perspectives on Archival Engagement."
+description: "Opening the archive: Indigenous perspectives on archival engagement."
 ---

 by {{< profile id="lea" >}}